Jassim-usman/Visualized-Cyber-Defense-Center/README.md

 | Filebeat        | Ubuntu 20   | t2.micro    | Log Shipping                             |
 | Ticketing System | Ubuntu 20   | t2.micro    | Incident Tracking                         |

-*(Installation guides for each component will be linked here)*  *(Consider adding more detailed installation steps or links to external guides)*

 ## ⚙️ Architecture (sample)